-Line 1 - Tax Credits for Contributions to Scholarship Organizations - RI-2276 - for business entities that make contributions to qualified scholarship organizations.
+Line 2 - Tax Credits for Contributions to Scholarship Organizations - RI-2276 - for business entities that make contributions to qualified scholarship organizations.
 The entity must apply for approval of the tax credit and will receive a tax credit certificate issued by the Division of Taxation.
 The original certificate must be attached to the return.
 The credit must be used in the tax year that the entity made the contribution.
 Unused amounts CANNOT be carried forward.
-RIGL §44-62
+RIGL §44-62 tificate must be attached to the return.

-Line 2 - Historic Structures - Tax Credit (Historic Preservation Investment Tax Credit) or Historic Preservation Tax Credits 2013 - RI-286B - for approved rehabilitation of certified historic structures.
-The original certificate must be attached to the return.
 Any unused credit amount may be carried forward for ten (10) years.
 RIGL §44-33.2 and RIGL §44-33.6.

+Line 3 - Historic Structures - Tax Credit (Historic Preservation Investment Tax Credit) or Historic Preservation Tax Credits 2013 - RI-286B - for approved rehabilitation of certified historic structures.
+The original cer-

-Note: This credit is for holders of a Historic Preservation Investment Tax Credit certificate received under the state's Historic Structures program only.
+Note: This credit is for holders of a Historic Preservation Investment Tax Credit certificate received under the state's Historic Structure or Historic Preservation Tax Credits 2013 programs only.
 This credit is NOT for owners of historic residences who qualified under the Historic Homeownership Assistance Act - RIGL §44-33.1.
+Those taxpayers with unused Historic Homeownership Assistance Act credit should refer to the instructions on line 1 of this schedule.

-Line 3 - Rhode Island New Qualified Jobs Incentive Act 2015 Credit - RI-6754 - For Rhode Island businesses creating new full-time jobs that did not previously exist in this state.
+Line 4 - Rhode Island New Qualified Jobs Incentive Act 2015 Credit - RI-6754 - For Rhode Island businesses creating new full-time jobs that did not previously exist in this state.
 The Rhode Island business must be approved by the Rhode Island Commerce Corporation and must possess a tax credit certificate issued by the Rhode Island Division of Taxation.
 The original certificate must be attached to the return.
 Any unused amounts may be carried forward for 4 years.
 RIGL §44-48.3.

-Line 4 - Rebuild Rhode Island Tax Credit - RI-7253 - For Rhode Island businesses demonstrating that even though the business has committed capital investment or owner equity of at least 20% of the total project cost there exists a project financing gap which will likely cause the project not to be completed.
+Line 5 - Rebuild Rhode Island Tax Credit - RI-7253 - For Rhode Island businesses demonstrating that even though the business has committed capital investment or owner equity of at least 20% of the total project cost there exists a project financing gap which will likely cause the project not to be completed.
 The Rhode Island business must be approved by the Rhode Island Commerce Corporation and must possess a tax credit certificate issued by the Rhode Island Division of Taxation.
 The original certificate must be attached to the return.
 Any unused amounts may be carried forward for 4 years.
 RIGL §42-64.20

-Line 5 - Motion Picture Production Tax Credits or Musical and Theatrical Production Tax Credits - RI-8201 - For certified production costs as determined by the Rhode Island Film and Television Office or the Division of Taxation.
+Line 6 - Motion Picture Production Tax Credits or Musical and Theatrical Production Tax Credits - RI-8201 - For certified production costs as determined by the Rhode Island Film and Television Office or the Division of Taxation.
 The original certificate must be attached to the return.
 Any unused credit amount may be carried forward for three (3) years.
 RIGL §44-31.2 and RIGL §44-31.3.

-Line 6 - Stay Invested in RI Wavemaker Fellowship Tax Credits -
+Line 7 - Stay Invested in RI Wavemaker Fellowship Tax Credits -